Dodern/Byggern/notes/SPI-CAN_notes.md

 Sets internal transmission of message to the transmit buffer.
 In this mode the ACK bit is ignored and TXCAN will be in a recessive state.
 Masks and filters can be used in this mode to only allow certain messages into the buffer.
 Loopback is activated in the CANCTRL register

+#### Tranmission of data

+For each transmit buffer there is a control buffer for each.
+The first 5 byts are for message identifiers and message arbitration.
+At a minimum, the TXBnSIDH, TXBnSIDL and TXBnDLC registers must be loaded.
+If the message is to use extended identifiers, the TXBnEIDm registers must also be loaded and the TXBnSIDL.EXIDE bit set.